IRC-safe jet flavour at leading power: Phenomenology

 where $a$ is a new free parameter, $p_{T,\text{max}}$ is the highest transverse momentum among the pseudojets at a given point in the clustering procedure and $\omega>1$ is another free parameter.
 We will choose $\omega=2$ throughout this work and fix $a=0.1$ in this subsection.

 The results are shown in the left panel of fig.~\ref{fig:JFTppZbRene}.
-We explicitly compare our approach (red) to the CMP (yellow) and IFN \cite{Caola:2023wpj} (lime) algorithms, which together give a good impression of the general spread of results produced by the different algorithms tested in ref.~\cite{Behring:2025ilo}.
+We explicitly compare results obtained using anti-$k_T$ within our approach to results obtained using the CMP and IFN \cite{Caola:2023wpj} algorithms, which together give a good impression of the general spread of results produced by the different algorithms tested in ref.~\cite{Behring:2025ilo}.
 At high transverse momentum, our approach yields results very similar to those of the other two algorithms.
 For lower transverse momenta, however, our approach yields a cross section that is about 10\% lower than the other algorithms.
-This is noteworthy, since all the algorithms tested in ref.~\cite{Behring:2025ilo} yielded results that lie within just a few percent of each other at low $p_T$.
+This is noteworthy for two reasons.
+First of all, all the algorithms tested in ref.~\cite{Behring:2025ilo} yielded results that lie within just a few percent of each other at low $p_T$.
+Second of all, one would naively expect flavoured algorithms to yield smaller cross sections than anti-$k_T$, since the use of flavoured algorithms reduces the amount of flavoured jets and thus the amount of events that pass the phase space cuts.
+Here, for all but the highest transverse momenta, the opposite is observed.